 - Student Teaching: full-time teaching (12 weeks)

-The first of three clinical experiences for North Park’s teachers-candidates, teacher aiding is an important entry into the profession and classroom.
+The first of three clinical experiences, teacher aiding is an important entry into the profession and classroom.
 You’ll spend 70 hours (over two semesters) in a school, observing classes, tutoring students, and working with a cooperating teacher as you see first-hand how a classroom works.
 You may also have the option to deliver a lesson or two.
 To see the full spectrum of school life, you’ll spend over 10 hours in a diverse learning environment.

-North Park’s unique “mini-teaching” component is an essential in-between step that most education programs lack.
-Instead of going directly from teacher aiding to full-time student teaching, you’ll spend seven weeks teaching one lesson a day in a single subject (e.g., math, reading, science, etc.) to a class in one of our 125 partner schools.
+Mini-teaching is unique to North Park’s School of Education, allowing you to evolve from teacher aiding to student teaching.
+You’ll first spend seven weeks teaching one lesson a day in a single subject to a class in one of our 125 partner schools.
 You will concentrate on planning and teaching quality lessons with a cooperating teacher and preparing for the Teacher Performance Assessment (edTPA).

 Your clinical experience culminates in student teaching.
 For 10 to 16 weeks (depending on your desired certification), you’ll assume full responsibility for a classroom: teaching a full load, attending meetings, taking attendance, keeping records, grading, and meeting with parents.
 You’ll work with a cooperating teacher in your subject area who is passionate about helping you succeed, and you’ll also be observed and supervised throughout the experience by North Park University faculty who will offer helpful feedback and constructive advice.

-Each education program concludes with a capstone course in which graduating students can share case studies from their clinical experiences and explore the many things that influence teaching in classrooms.
+Each education program concludes with a capstone course where graduating students can share case studies from their clinical experiences and explore the many things that influence teaching.
 Discussions might cover pedagogy and content knowledge, communication styles, or body language and attitudes.
 In this course, you’ll also develop your own philosophy of teaching and assemble your professional portfolio and prepare for teacher licensure.
 Through all of these experiences, your advisor and professors will walk alongside you as you prepare for a career as an educator.